gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 The shared lists encompass three significant epics, each with distinct features and tasks.
 The first epic, 'Shared Lists,' has a key objective of empowering customers by enabling list sharing with others.
 This facilitates collaborative shopping experiences where multiple users can contribute to the same list.
 However, there is a current restriction limiting only one active shopping session at a time per purchase list.

 In response to this limitation, the next two epics focus on enhancing the system to allow multiple simultaneous shopping sessions within a single purchase list.
 The second epic, 'Shopping Cart Revamp' plays a vital role in achieving this goal.
 It aims to separate the shopping cart's responsibilities into a new module, which will effectively manage the entire shopping cart lifecycle.
-After this revamp, the system should keep efficiently handle the cart functionality without impacting the customer's shopping experience.
+After this revamp, the system should keep efficiently handling the cart functionality without impacting the customer's shopping experience.
 The 'Shopping Cart Revamp' epic lays a robust foundation by effectively separating concerns and creating a distinct bounded context for the shopping cart.
-This strategic overhaul not only streamlines the current functionality but also paves the way for seamless integration of new features specific to the shopping cart domain.
-With the shopping cart operating autonomously within its bounded context, future enhancements and innovations can be seamlessly introduced without disrupting other parts of the system.
+This strategic overhaul not only streamlines the current functionality but also paves the way for the seamless integration of new features specific to the shopping cart domain.
+With the shopping cart operating autonomously within its bounded context, future enhancements, and innovations can be seamlessly introduced without disrupting other parts of the system.

 The third epic, 'Multi Shopping Session,' capitalizes on the advancements brought about by the 'Shopping Cart Revamp' and centers around facilitating multiple simultaneous shopping sessions within a single purchase list.
-With this enhancement, multiple users can actively shop together in real-time, fostering a more dynamic and collaborative shopping environment.
+With this enhancement, multiple users can actively shop together in real time, fostering a more dynamic and collaborative shopping environment.

 ## Epic - Shared Lists